-My research has focused on methods for discovering and modeling dynamical systems from data.
-I use approaches from machine learning for model discovery and systems identification.
+My research has focused on methods for discovering and modeling complex physical systems from data.
+I use approaches from machine learning (especially neural networks and sparse regression) for dynamical systems model discovery and systems identification.
 I am particularly interested in how machine learning can be leveraged to discover interpretable models.

 Sampling strategies for data-driven discovery of multiscale systems.
 Systems with multiscale dynamics present numerous challenges for data-driven methods.
 We developed a set of sampling strategies that reduce the data requirement for modeling and discovering multiscale dynamical systems from data, focusing in particular on sparse identification of nonlinear dynamics (SINDy) and Hankel alternative view of Koopman (HAVOK).
 This work can be found here with associated code available on github.